Kelvinyu1/card-game/README.md

 # card-game
-simple program that lets user play Texas Hold'em. as of 5/31/23 it is still in early development. creates a player class, all 52 cards, printed in ASCII text. stuff to do:
+6/6/23simple program that lets user play Texas Hold'em.

--make it so that it eliminates the cards given out and on the field so there are no duplicates -finish it
--convert code to javascript so it can be playable by anyone
+-before running main file:

+I did not add a checking function or block for incorrect user inputs yet (i forgot must do that asap)

+when it asks you to raise or call, just type r for now. i did not add the code for when they want to call (easy add, but have been busy with summer classes)